|Starla's Candle Making

 Now for building a website.

-19.95 a month.
+pay only 19.95 a month.
 You can have your very own website with all of Yahoo's expertise, knowledge, and easy of mind.
-Heck, you pay that much on
+Heck, you pay

 You don't have to worry they won't be there in a few years.
 Plus, if you need to talk to someone, real people answer their help line!